Category Archives: Interviews

 DL: The car branding, I don’t remember any instruction about that and there are drawings of mine in the strips and illos where it isn’t added – so I forgot about it if I had been – but I think it must have been a requested requirement from the licensor because on the second page of Crime Buster K.I.T.T. in the second annual the car has the branding, but badly done, so it wasn’t done by me.
 Yes, so, perhaps a contractual need from Trans-Am.

 I just want to say thanks so much to David for his time, I can’t begin to describe how appreciative I am to have the chance to chat to him about Knight Rider and a book which brought so much joy to not only six-year-old me, but also to the 44-year-old who now writes about these childhood comics and books.
-To see more of David’s work from the first Knight Rider Annual you can check out the full review and then wait (patiently or impatiently) for the next one in twelve months time.
+To see more of David’s work from the first Knight Rider Annual you can check out the full review and then wait (patiently or impatiently) for the next one in twelve months’ time.

-Don’t forget to subscribe to David’s Aces Weekly, the digital anthology comic.
+Don’t forget to subscribe to David’s Aces Weekly too, the digital anthology comic.
 Each volume is made up of seven weekly issues for only £7, that’s just £1 each!
 The entire back catalogue is also available on the website and even features work by OiNK cartoonists David Leach and Lew Stringer.
 So don’t miss out, click on the title below and off you go!

 RiNG RAiDERS: A TOY COLLECTOR’S ViEW

 I was just waiting for Dom to send me photographs of his collection before publishing the interview, but he never did and he even stopped updating his social media.
 I’ve tried to reach out since (including just recently) but unfortunately it appears he’s moved on.
-Because of the lack of photos I didn’t publish the interview on the old site but I’ve decided to go ahead and do so now with the two Ring Raiders photos still on Dom’s (apparently abandoned) Instagram and others from this blog to illustrate what we’re talking about.
+Because of the lack of photos I didn’t publish the interview on the old site but I’ve decided to go ahead and do so now with the two Ring Raiders photos still on Dom’s (apparently abandoned) Instagram and others from this blog to illustrate what we talked about.

 OiNK Blog: Hi Dom, thanks for agreeing to do this interview about your Ring Raiders collection.
-You’re relatively new to Instagram (at least your FigureAboutIt account is), I see it goes back to March of last year (2017 – Phil).
+You’re relatively new to Instagram (at least your domblano80 account is), I see it goes back to March of last year (2017 – Phil).
 Can you tell us a little about yourself by way of an introduction?

 Dom Blanco: I was born in 1980 which was the golden age of action figures and associated media.
 I love toys, they have so many great memories for me.
 Collecting has always been a form of stress relief, my wife can actually measure my stress by the amount of boxes that arrive.
 I have a very good memory for action figures, more so than anything else.
 I can normally go through a box of accessories and pick stuff out (which is very handy).
 I’m not sure if or when my collection will ever end, but it really is my passion.